john-science/john-science.github.io/_posts/2016-05-19-river-songs-timeline.md

 ---
 {% include JB/setup %}

-I wanted to re-watch all of the Doctor Who episodes with River Song, but from her timeline.
+I wanted to re-watch all of the Doctor Who episodes with River Song; but from her timeline.
 Deciphering the order took a bit of research, so I thought I would share the results.

 ### River Song's Timeline - by Episode